bigfact/inject-chunk-webpack-plugin/README.md

 # inject-chunk-webpack-plugin

-A simple webpack plugin that inject chunks into any file
+A simple Webpack plugin that inject chunks/content into html file

 ## Install